xelfia/Virtueld/manual.md

 * With the character model icon is selected, select it again to determine to use that character.
 * `Loading...` after a while and combat starts.

-> * If there is any problem with the compatibility between XVRF and the selected character model, unusual behavior may occur during or after `Loading...`.
+> * If there is any problem with the compatibility between Virtueld and the selected character model, unusual behavior may occur during or after `Loading...`.
 > * Please let me know if there is a possibility of new discovery☺

 ## Link to VRoid Hub